Magic of an Outrageous Emotional Self-Control

 O.K., being goal-oriented by nature, our nervous system has a built-in feedback mechanism, which is telling us when we have been successful and when we are off-course.
 Every plane has it, or a torpedo.
 Otherwise, we would be doing something a wrong way without being aware of a need to correct it.

-How do you make it closed?
 By mixing it with a couple of closed sequences.
-For example, if I say to myself in this order: "I am a man; and I am 71 years old; and I am feeling great" - my mind will, normally, recognize the first two statements as true, and the last one as false.
+For example, if I say to myself in this order: "I am a man; and I am 73 years old, and it's Sunday, and it's raining out there, and I am feeling great"---my mind will, normally, recognize the first few statements as true, and the last one as false.

-You see, that's exactly what makes liars successful - they mix a lie into a few obviously-true statements and we "swallow the bitter pill with a spoonful of sugar".
+You see, that's exactly what makes liars (read: politicians) so successful---they mix a lie into a few obviously-true statements and we "swallow the bitter pill with a spoonful of sugar".
 At the beginning of this article I started by saying how important physical exercises are.
 But, when you really think of them, most of them look absolutely silly, don't they?

 So you see a dude pedalling a bicycle like crazy and moving nowhere.
 And you see another one huffing and puffing as he does another crazy thing, which has nothing to do with any of those normal activities of the day.